Yun T'agyŏn: Conflicts with Chŏng Munbu

-In addition to his responsibilities in organizing the formal defense of Hamgyong Province, Yun also sought to cooperate with righteous army.
-However, Yun faced conflict with Chŏng Munbu, a righteous army leader in Hamgyong Province.
-The conflict between them stemmed from Chŏng's dual status within the administrative and military hierarchies.
+Regarding the cause of the conflict, Lee Jang-hee has argued that Yun T'agyŏn's actions were motivated by resentment toward Chŏng Munbu's military achievements.
+According to Kim, Jae-cheon, the conflict stemmed from Chŏng Munbu's dual status within both the administrative and military hierarchies.
 Originally appointed as Assistant Military Commander of Northern Hamgyong, Chŏng was later chosen by local communities to lead irregular resistance against Japanese forces.
 As provincial governor, Yun attempted to place Chŏng's militia under his direct control.
-However, in his capacity as Commander of the Righteous Army, Chŏng Munbu sought to maintain autonomous command over military operations and at times undertook actions that exceeded the authority of the assistant military commander, including the unilateral pardon of suspected rebels.
+However, in his capacity as Commander of the righteous army, Chŏng Munbu sought to retain autonomous control over military operations and, from the perspective of the provincial administration, at times undertook actions beyond the authority of an assistant military commander, including issuing pardons to individuals accused of rebellion.